ychalier/l2t/README.md

 #### Library building

 Then a library is built by the program.
 By default, it is stored in `library.json`.
-The amount of data stored is set by the FETCH_AMOUNT parameter in the config file.
+The amount of data stored is set by the `FETCH_AMOUNT` parameter in the config file.
 The library does not update itself.
 So if you want to refresh it, just delete the file and a new one will be generated.

-### Web interface

-The interface consists of a small website.
-The sitemap is the following:

-	/					          landing page, with the search bar /wait			          waiting page, when the library's loading /library			      a display of all the database /search/(query)			  playlist page
-			/search/(query)?rand  playlist page with the songs shuffled

-The interface is pretty intuitive I think, you should not be too lost.

-### Exit

-Be sure to exit the program (kill the process) at the end, so the server exits and releases the port.
-Otherwise, you won't be able to re-open the program afterward.
-You'll get an error like:

-	Exception in thread "main" java.net.BindException: Address already in use (Bind failed)

 ## development